 - the checkout process proper

 Most retailers will continue to promote offers and related products on the pre-checkout summary page because it’s the retailers’ last chance to get visitors to add things to their basket.
 However after this point successful retailers know that the golden rule of good checkout process design is to remove any unnecessary distractions.
 This includes the standard site navigation as well as any additional up-sell/cross-sell offers.
-The purpose of the checkout is to focus the visitor on completing the purchase.

 So the standard navigation gets replaced by the different steps needed to take the delivery address and payment method.